Arnaz87/aulang/aulang.md

-# Aulang
+# Auro language (Aulang)

 *[2018-01-09 16:45]*

-The Au language is a thin layer on top of the Auro module format similar to C.
+The Auro language is a thin layer on top of the Auro module format similar to C.

 # Lexical

-Lexically Au is the same as C with the following remarks:
+Lexically Aulang is the same as C with the following remarks:

-- There is no octal integer literal
 - There is no pointer related syntax, but there is array syntax
+- String literals have type `string` instead of `char[]`
 - A quoted identifier is like a string but delimited with \` instead of " and has the same meaning as a regular identifier
-- String literals have type `string` instead of `char[]`
 - The set of reserved keywords is different than C's:
   + true, false, void, null, new, if, else, while, return, continue, break, goto, type, module, import, export, as
 - Default types are not keywords but implicitly imported types:
   + bool, int, float, string
+- There is no octal integer literal

-Note: the code snippets are marked as C to take advantage of markdown syntax highlighters, but it's actually Culang code.
+Note: the code snippets are marked as C to take advantage of markdown syntax highlighters, but it's actually Auro code.

 # Imports